CamRaff/Crafftys-Farm_MP2/README.md

 | Footer link | Take you to GitHub | Clicked link on all pages | Taken to the GitHub |
 | Footer hover | Icon will change color | Hovered over the icon | Icon color changed as desired |

+<br>Below you can see the hover effect on the GitHub link:

 <img src="assets/images/readme-images/footer-hover-gif.gif" alt="Hover effect on footer" height="100"><br><br>

 **Home**